Marriage Advice That Will Change Things More Than You Think…

 Marriage is hard even in the best of circumstances.

 You have two very flawed people coming together in a situation where those flaws have nowhere to hide.
 You are completely exposed for probably the first time in your life!
-There is a great quote from Gary Thomas in the book, Sacred Marriage, that basically says most of the time people don’t leave their marriage because of their spouse’s sin, but because of their own.
-It’s hard to be confronted with all the things that are wrong with us, which is why I think it’s easier for us to point at our spouse’s flaws rather than have the courage to deal with our own.
+There is a great quote from Gary Thomas in the book Sacred Marriage that basically says most of the time; people don’t leave their marriage because of their spouse’s sin but because of their own.
+It’s hard to be confronted with everything that is wrong with us, which is why I think it’s easier for us to point at our spouse’s flaws rather than have the courage to deal with our own.

 What we don’t understand is that there is so much beauty in looking for the good in someone instead of the bad.
 When we take the time to genuinely look at ourselves and what would make us a better person and spouse, we are able to remain humble and empathetic towards others.
 Freedom from judgement and negativity is absolutely incredible for not only you, but those around you.
 So whether it’s your spouse or some other relationship you are struggling in, get out those gardening gloves, look up and in instead of out, and start yanking!